yume-chan/ya-webadb/libraries/adb-backend-webusb/README.md

 ## Use in Node.js

-Node.js doesn't support WebUSB API, but you might be able to use this package with the [`usb`](https://www.npmjs.com/package/usb) package (I didn't test this.
-If you have any results, please open a discussion to share with us).
+Node.js doesn't have native support for WebUSB API.
+However, all methods in this package have a `usbManager` parameter, which can be used to provide a WebUSB compatible implementation.

-All static methods will not work, but the constructor only requires an object that's structurally compatible with `USBDevice` interface.
-The `WebUSBDevice` class in `usb` package should satisfy this requirement.
+For example, the [`usb`](https://www.npmjs.com/package/usb) NPM package has a `webusb` export that can be used here.

 ## API